19 Sources

 Copy Link

-YouTube has officially rolled out its AI likeness detection technology to eligible creators in the YouTube Partner Program.
-This tool aims to identify and manage AI-generated content featuring creators' likenesses, helping to combat deepfakes and unauthorized use of their image.
+YouTube has officially rolled out its AI-powered likeness detection technology to eligible creators in the YouTube Partner Program.
+This tool aims to help creators identify and remove unauthorized AI-generated content featuring their likeness, addressing growing concerns about deepfakes and misinformation.

 In a significant move to address the growing concern of AI-generated deepfakes, YouTube has officially launched its likeness detection technology for eligible creators in the YouTube Partner Program